Vidassundk/rn-cli-carshop/README.md

   - Utilizes reusable components to build UI @/views/components.
   - Full unique screen UI's from /components and react-native components @/views/screens - sometimes broken down into smaller components.
   - Handles user interactions and displays data provided by the ViewModel.
-  - Only Handles UI logic, keeping testing simple.
+  - Handles only UI logic, simplifying testing.
-  - Test Covered full Screens.
+  - All screens are fully covered by tests.

 ### ViewModel: